 Myth – We don’t need lockdown, social distancing would have the same effect

 The purpose of lockdown is to limit the spread of the virus, provide protection for our vulnerable members of society and stage the increased pressure on NHS resources.
 Taking information gathered from the pandemic spread, and combining this with data from China and Italy, has allowed scientists and mathematicians to work out what is thought to be the most effective way of managing this virus.

 It has been recognised that the populations of both China and Italy are not representative of those in the UK, but cross modelling with other studies has given confidence in the findings.
 The most effective management strategies, which showed the most positive impact, have been stopping travel and keeping people within their family homes.
 This decision is undoubtedly hard from an economic, social and logistical stance but it does have the most sustainable health benefit for the nation.
-As lockdown eases it is vitally important that we maintain our recommended social distancing guidelines and observe excellent hand and respiratory hygiene measures.
+To assist both the health and economic sectors of our nation, local lockdowns are being used to protect and support, nevertheless it is vitally important we maintain our recommended hands, face, space guidelines.